Edmond Otis Sensei

 Otis Sensei is a Senior Lecturer on the Faculty of Health and Sport Science, at EIT, in Hawke’s Bay.
 Before he and his family moved to NZ, he was a Senior Lecturer in Humanities and Physical Education, and Director of Martial Arts at the University of California, Riverside – the largest collegiate martial arts program in the United States.
 NOTE: PLEASE SEE A FEW ARTICLES BELOW…

 Otis Sensei’s training began, at the age of 12, under the direct guidance of the Japan Karate Association’s (JKA) legendary, Hidetaka Nishiyama Sensei and Yutaka Yaguchi Sensei.
 At 18 he became a full time student of Ray Dalke Sensei (Nishiyama’s senior US student, and one of the first 3 non-Japanese to achieve official JKA instructor status).
 Otis Sensei was the senior member and captain of the national championship “Riverside Dojo” team coached jointly by Dalke Sensei and, JKA kumite icon, Frank Smith Sensei, for 12 years.
-He has been a close personal student of AJKA-I International Technical Director, Leslie Safer Sensei, 9th dan, since 1984.
+He has been a personal student of AJKA-I International Technical Director, Leslie Safer Sensei, 9th dan, from 1984 – 2019.

 Otis Sensei takes great joy in teaching Karate in Napier to students of all ages and levels of ability, and is excited about the prospect and challenge of personally developing the Napier Karate program for kids and adults in Hawke’s Bay.